 Ole Mathisen is a saxophonist, composer and teacher, with a strong background in jazz.
 He earned a Masters Degree from Manhattan School of Music, where he studied arranging with Maria Schneider, composition with Ed Green, and saxophone with Bob Mintzer, and he holds a Bachelor Degree from Berklee College of Music.
-Ole is the assistant director of the Louis Armstrong Jazz Performance Program at Columbia University, where he also has been teaching saxophone and directing ensembles since 2005.
+Ole is the Director of the Louis Armstrong Jazz Performance Program at Columbia University, where he also has been teaching saxophone and directing ensembles since 2005.

 On April 24 of 2013 Ole had his composition “Tone Poem: The Mind’s Eye Inverted,” read by the Buffalo Philharmonic Orchestra through a program by The Jazz Composers Orchestra Institute and Earshot.
 The composition explores outward communication of ideas that are instinctual, visceral and intuitive, through lyrical musical gestures.
 The composition employs in parts what Ole calls tonal fields, which are subsets of available tonal pitches that vary in each octave.

 In 2010 Ole received a composer grant from Komponistenes Vederlags Fond of Norway and wrote the microtonal chamber orchestra piece “The Other Side of Night,” loosely inspired by Stephen Hawking’s book “The Grand Design.”